ReactiveX/RxGo/doc/timestamp.md

 ## Overview

-Determine whether all items emitted by an Observable meet some criteria.
+Attach a timestamp to each item emitted by an Observable.

 ![](http://reactivex.io/documentation/operators/images/timestamp.c.png)